chris-pearce/ui-component-best-practices/README.md

 >The **margin** area, bounded by the margin edge, extends the border area to include an empty area used to separate the element from its neighbors.

-The key part being: _"used to separate the element from its neighbors"_ because it's the `margin` property that is used to create space between components.
+The critical part being: _"used to separate the element from its neighbors"_ because it's the `margin` property that is used to create space between components.
 As the CSS `background` properties do not apply to the margin area, meaning it's always transparent, we can say that this space is "external" to a component.

 ### The Exception(s)

-1. Does not apply to layout components.
-2. Does not apply to sepecific component compositions such as forms.
+TBD

 ### More Reading